mh2668-droid/MingHuangPort/index.md

         </p>

         <p>
-          I enjoy hands-on, startup-style work, especially mechanical design, CAD, prototyping, and testing, and thinking at the system level about how everything fits together.
-I like projects that are hard, open-ended, and a little messy, where you have to iterate, debug, and make tradeoffs to get something working.
+          I enjoy hands-on, startup-style work, especially mechanical design, Robotics prototyping, testing, and thinking at the system level about how everything fits together.
+I like projects that are hard, open-ended, and messy, where you have to brainstorm, iterate, debug, and make tradeoffs to get something working.
         </p>

         <p>